Tlcke77/8-Week-SQL-Challenge/Case Study #2 Pizza Runner/README.md

 | 2           | 7 | 25        | 60    |
 | 3           | 5 | 10        | 40    |

-- On order 1 runner 1 had an avergage speed of 37.5.
+- On order 1, runner 1 had an average speed of 37.5.
-- On order 2 runner 1 had an avergage speed of 44.44.
+- On order 2, runner 1 had an average speed of 44.44.
-- On order 3 runner 1 had an avergage speed of 40.2.
+- On order 3, runner 1 had an average speed of 40.2.
-- On order 10 runner 1 had an avergage speed of 60.
+- On order 10, runner 1 had an average speed of 60.
-- On order 8 runner 2 had an avergage speed of 93.6.
+- On order 8, runner 2 had an average speed of 93.6.
-- On order 4 runner 2 had an avergage speed of 35.1.
+- On order 4, runner 2 had an average speed of 35.1.
-- On order 7 runner 2 had an avergage speed of 60.
+- On order 7, runner 2 had an average speed of 60.
-- On order 5 runner 3 had an avergage speed of 40.
+- On order 5, runner 3 had an average speed of 40.

 #### Observation:
 - Speed Variation:
   - Runner 1 has different speeds for each order.
-For example, the speed ranges from 37.5 to 60, indicating inconsistent performance.
+For example, the speed ranges from 37.5 to 60, indicating an inconsistent performance.
   - Runner 2 also shows significant speed differences, with a peak speed of 93.6 for order 8 and a low of 35.1 for order 4.
 - Distance and Speed Relationship:
   - Shorter distances don’t always result in higher speeds.
-For instance, Runner 1 had a high speed of 60 over a distance of 10, but a lower speed of 44.44 over a longer distance of 20.
+For instance, Runner 1 had a high speed of 60 over a distance of 10, but a lower speed of 44.44 for a longer distance of 20.

 ***